mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

-# hashmap2: migration state in the hash word
+# hashtable: migration state in the hash word

-An experimental resizable concurrent hashmap in `src/hashmap2/`, written to see whether the problems in [REMOVE-MISERY-HASHMAP.md](REMOVE-MISERY-HASHMAP.md) are inherent or an artifact of one design decision.
+An experimental resizable concurrent hashmap in `src/hashtable/`, written to see whether the problems in [REMOVE-MISERY-HASHMAP.md](REMOVE-MISERY-HASHMAP.md) are inherent or an artifact of one design decision.